The best margin poles

 Being stronger and often cheaper than a standard pole, margin poles are also an ideal first-time pole.
 So, whether you are an experienced pole angler looking to upgrade your summer margin gear or a novice to the pole market, here’s our guide to the best margin poles out there!

-Best beginner margin pole
+Best companion margin pole

 Pros